WNBL Breakout Player of the Year Award

-The WNBL Breakout Player of the Year (formerly the WNBL Youth Player of the Year Award) is an annual Women's National Basketball League (WNBL) award given since the 1988 WNBL season.
+The WNBL Breakout Player of the Year is an annual Women's National Basketball League (WNBL) award given since the 1988 WNBL season.
 The award is named the Betty Watson Breakout Player of the Year Award.

-The award underwent a makeover for the 2019–20 season with new criteria seeing Australian players 23 years old or under eligible for Youth Player of the Year, replacing the long-standing Rookie of the Year.
+Between 1988 and 1994, the award was known as the WNBL Youth Player of the Year.
+It was then known as the WNBL Rookie of the Year between 1995 and 2019.
+The award returned to Youth Player of the Year for the 2019–20 season, with new criteria seeing Australian players 23 years old or under eligible.
 In 2022–23, the award was again redefined, to acknowledge any breakout player with an improved overall performance each season.